Purdue University Office of Admissions logo

 Purdue University in West Lafayette

-Priority application deadline for fall enrollment - November 1
+Priority application deadline for fall enrollment is November 1.

 Plan of Study